-Through the business and digital transformation programmes improvement support will be incorporated into the Care Inspectorate's core function and purpose.
-It is anticipated that this will allow improvement support to be recorded to identify what, when and how this is being provided and the impact evaluated.
-We will also be able to look at the themes emerging from our scrutiny and assurance activity.
-Understanding the intelligence that we gather will allow us to provide the right improvement support at the right time with the maximum effect and impact.
+Our current business and digital transformation programmes give us an opportunity to develop our business model in which improvement support can be clearly identified as a core function of what we do and is aligned with our core purpose.
+It is anticipated that this will allow our activities and interventions across our business model to be recorded appropriately in order to identify what, when and how this is being provided and the impact evaluated.
+This will provide good intelligence and enable us to look at the themes emerging from our scrutiny and assurance activity.
+Understanding the intelligence that we gather will allow us to provide the right intervention at the right time with the maximum effect and impact.